MilouVL/cineville-tracker/README.md

   read "vandaag vr, morgen za, zondag zo, ..." instead.
-(This broke the tracker the first time it ran on a day other than Thursday — every cell showed "no listings" — before the parser was changed to key off the reliable 2-letter abbreviation instead of the rotating Dutch word.)
+(This broke the tracker the first time it ran on a day other than Thursday — every cell showed "no listings" — before the parser was changed to key off the reliable 2-letter abbreviation instead of the rotating Dutch word.
+A second, related bug showed up later: the regex only recognized 6 of the 7 possible absolute weekday names — "vrijdag" was missing — so on a run where Friday was neither "today" nor "tomorrow", that one day-field failed to match and desynced parsing for every film after it, producing garbled titles like "vrijdag vr" and an empty Friday column.
+Fixed by listing all 7 Dutch weekday names.)
 - **The schedule is a DST approximation.** GitHub Actions cron runs in UTC, and Amsterdam shifts between UTC+1 (winter) and UTC+2 (summer).
 The workflow uses two cron lines split roughly at the DST changeover months,